 Why ask this survey question?

-Here’s where you get your members’ input and great ideas.
-The best way to improve a program is to ask those who participate or want to participate.
+The best way to improve a program is to solicit input from those who participate or are interested in participating.

 Why ask this survey question?

-This church survey question can give you information on scheduling, session size, transportation issues and many other features that are important to existing and potential new members.
+This congregation feedback question can give you information on scheduling, session size, transportation issues and many other features that are important to existing and potential new members.

 Why ask this survey question?